PRIMITIVE-IO/primitive/README.md

     ![](images/call-stack-mode.jpg)

-1. To view the source code of methods on one of the call stacks, aim at the call stack and select it.
-The lowest method will be selected and the source code will be visible.
+1. To view the source code of methods on one of the call stacks, aim at the call stack and select an object on the stack.
+The lowest method on the object will be selected and the source code will be visible.

     ![](images/call-stack-mode-selected.jpg)

-1. Scroll through the methods on the call stack by pressing up and down on the **exploration wand** trackpad (on Vive), by pressing up and down on the **exploration controller** joystick (on Rift), or by swiping up and down on the **GearVR touchpad** (on GearVR).
+1. Scroll through the methods on the call stack by pressing up and down on the **exploration wand** trackpad (on Vive), by pressing up and down on the **exploration controller** joystick (on Rift).

 ### Viewing the Method Call Heatmap